Bayesian Latent Class Regression with Interpretable Binary Profiles: Introduction

-As one of the motivating examples of high-dimensional categorical data, we apply our model to joint species distribution modeling (JSDM) in ecology \citep{ovaskainen2020joint, ovaskainen2016using, ovaskainen2016uncovering}, a field where understanding species co-occurrence patterns is essential for biodiversity conservation and environmental management.
+As one of the motivating examples of high-dimensional categorical data, we apply our model to joint species distribution modeling (\texttt{JSDM}) in ecology \citep{ovaskainen2020joint, ovaskainen2016using, ovaskainen2016uncovering}, a field where understanding species co-occurrence patterns is essential for biodiversity conservation and environmental management.
 Specifically, we analyze the Finnish bird dataset \citep{ovaskainen2020joint}, which records the presence and absence of bird species at multiple sampling locations in Finland, along with associated environmental covariates such as temperature and habitat type.
-Our methodology provides a novel approach to understanding variation across sampling sites in ecological community structure, improving regions of common profile approaches while maintaining predictive performance comparable to the state-of-the-art Hierarchical Modeling of Species Communities \citep[HMSC,][]{ovaskainen2017species, ovaskainen2017make},
+Our methodology provides a novel approach to understanding variation across sampling sites in ecological community structure, improving regions of common profile approaches while maintaining predictive performance comparable to the state-of-the-art Hierarchical Modeling of Species Communities \citep[\texttt{HMSC},][]{ovaskainen2017species, ovaskainen2017make},

-To enhance intuition and reduce notational complexity, we mainly present our model for multivariate binary observations.
+To enhance intuition and reduce notational complexity, we mainly present \texttt{BLIP} for multivariate binary observations.
 We generalize our model to handle arbitrary multivariate categorical and count observations in the Supplementary Material Section \ref{supp_sec:gen}.
 The remainder of this paper is organized as follows.
 In Section \ref{sec:model}, we introduce our model for high-dimensional binary observations.
 Section \ref{sec:theo} provides comprehensive theoretical results of model identifiability and posterior consistency.
-In Section \ref{sec:high_dim}, we first illustrate how the multivariate Bernoulli mixture model succumbs to the curse of dimensionality and then establish the Bayes oracle clustering property of our proposed model.
+In Section \ref{sec:high_dim}, we first illustrate how the multivariate Bernoulli mixture model succumbs to the curse of dimensionality and then establish the Bayes oracle clustering property of \texttt{BLIP}.
 Section \ref{sec:post} presents the posterior computation, including the hierarchical prior distributions, the MCMC sampling algorithms, and simulation studies.
-We apply our model to the Finnish bird dataset in Section \ref{sec:appl}.
+We apply \texttt{BLIP} to the Finnish bird dataset in Section \ref{sec:appl}.
 Finally, we outline potential future directions in Section \ref{sec:discuss}.